ThisMahdi/Guess-Number-Game-GUI/README.md

 # Guess Number Game GUI
 Guess The Number in GUI Application!!
-Wow ;) Remember [Guess Number Game](https://github.com/ThisMahdi/Guess-Number-Game) ? this one is GUI for windows users.
+Wow ;) Remember [Guess Number Game](https://github.com/ThisMahdi/Guess-Number-Game) ? this one is GUI for different operatings systems.

 ## Description
 You can play this game in 3 difficulty (Easy, Normal and Hard).